|

 rather embarrassing.
 The truth of the matter is that both the open

-and the flat BB universes (these are the versions that have
+and the flat big-bang universes (these are the versions that have

 the universe expanding forever) are based on a paradox —actually a